Royal tours of Canada: Prince Arthur as governor general

-From 1911 to 1916, Prince Arthur, Duke of Connaught and Strathearn served as Canada's Governor General, with the Duchess of Connaught and Strathearn serving as his viceregal consort.
-The Duke was the first member of the royal family to serve the office of Governor General of Canada.
-Originally his appointment was for only two-years, although at the request of Robert Borden, the Prime Minister of Canada, his tenure would later be extended to five-years.
-The Duke, Duchess, and their daughter, Princess Patricia of Connaught, arrived in Quebec City on 13 October 1911 and was later sworn into office at the Parliament of Quebec.
+From 1911 to 1916, Prince Arthur, Duke of Connaught and Strathearn was Canada's Governor General, with the Duchess of Connaught and Strathearn serving as his viceregal consort.
+The Duke was the first member of the royal family to take the office of Governor General of Canada.
+Originally his appointment was for only two years, although at the request of Robert Borden, the Prime Minister of Canada, his tenure was later extended to five years.
+The Duke, Duchess, and their daughter, Princess Patricia of Connaught, arrived in Quebec City on 13 October 1911 and the Duke was later sworn into office at the Parliament of Quebec.
 Several weeks after being sworn in, he presided over the opening of the Parliament of Canada in Ottawa.

-The Duke and Duchess conducted his first tour as Governor General in 1911, proceeding to Toronto, Hamilton, Kingston, and finally Montreal on 27 November 1911.
-Further tours with the Duke, and Princess Patricia, were undertaken in May 1912, to Winnipeg, and the Maritimes.
-On 28 August 1912, the Duke, Duchess, and their daughter conducted a tour of the west, visiting Sault Ste.
+The Duke and Duchess conducted their first tour as Governor General and consort in 1911, visiting Toronto, Hamilton, Kingston, and finally Montreal on 27 November 1911.
+Further tours with the Duke, and Princess Patricia, were undertaken in May 1912, to Winnipeg and the Maritimes.
+On 28 August 1912, the Duke, the Duchess, and their daughter conducted a tour of the west, visiting Sault Ste.
 Marie, Saskatoon, Prince Albert, Edmonton, Calgary, Banff, Vancouver, Prince Rupert, and Victoria, where they inspected personnel of the Royal Canadian Navy at Esquimalt Royal Navy Dockyard.
-They then proceeded towards Medicine Hat, Regina, and Brandon, before concluding their tour in Toronto and Ottawa.
+They then visited Medicine Hat, Regina, and Brandon, before concluding their tour in Toronto and Ottawa.

 While serving as the Governor General, the Duke inaugurated the Saskatchewan Legislative Building, and laid the cornerstone for the Cathedral of St. John the Evangelist in Regina, and for the new Provincial Library at the British Columbia Parliament Buildings.
-The Duke returned to Banff on two occasions, in August 1914, and May 1916.
-In addition to Canada, he also visited Newfoundland, a separate dominion of the British Empire in 1914.
+The Duke returned to Banff on two occasions, in August 1914 and May 1916.
+In addition to Canada, he also visited Newfoundland, a separate dominion of the British Empire, in 1914.

-In January 1913, the Duchess was hospitalized as a result of her declining health, with the viceregal family returning to London, UK, in March 1913.
-During this period, the Duke, continuing to serve as Governor General, received regular correspondences from Borden through telegraph.
+In January 1913, the Duchess was hospitalized as a result of her declining health, and the viceregal family returned to London, UK, in March 1913.
+During this period, the Duke continued to serve as Governor General, and received regular correspondence from Borden by telegraph.
 After the Duchess recovered, the family returned to Canada in October 1913.
 During World War I, the Duke was involved in recruitment, and raising the morale of soldiers.
 Princess Patricia worked for the Canadian Red Cross, and continued working for a Canadian hospital in Orpington, UK, after her father's term as Governor General ended in 1916.
 Several months after Centre Block on Parliament Hill was ravaged by a fire, the Duke laid the memorial cornerstone for its replacement on 1 September 1916.
 The Duke's tenure as Governor General ended on 16 October 1916.